-Writing a get well card message is a great way to help an ill or injured person recover easier if not more quickly.
+Giving a get well card is a great way to help an ill or injured person recover easier if not more quickly.
 Figuring out what to write can be a challenge.
 Many cards come with impersonal messages, and those messages may be inadequate in expressing what needs to be said.
-Making your own hand-made card can leave the writer in the same predicament.

-In any case, use the following get well messages to find inspiration without working up too much perspiration.
-Change these to fit the person, or improve upon one with some personal details.
-Write something so good that your friend or family member will truly get well soon.
+In any case, use the following examples to find inspiration without working up too much perspiration.
+Change one to fit the person or improve upon one with some personal details.
+Write something so good that your friend or family member will truly get well now.

 Use these for a coworker, friend, or relative.
 These are general enough to get a message started.
 Then fill in some more details.
 While adding more, keep the message simple, encouraging, and positive.